-Form: An herb or subshrub with herbaceous stems that become woody from the bottom up
+Form: A subshrub with herbaceous stems that become woody from the bottom up with age.

 Leaf retention: Evergreen above 25°F.

 Growth rate: Moderate.

 Fruit: A tear-shaped seed capsule containing plumed seeds.

 Leaves: Green, in the shape of pine needles.

 Wildlife: This plant attracts butterflies.
 It is a caterpillar food plant for Queen and Monarch

 Toxic / Danger: This plant is slightly poisonous and its sap is a skin irritant.